kbrsh/snip/README.md

 Snip has a dead-simple, easy to use API.

-- To get the details of a URL, make a GET request to the url + `/api`, example output:
+- To get the details of a URL, make a GET request to the url + `/api`, to make it pretty, make it to the url + `/api?pretty=true`, example output:

 ```js
 {